Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ORd4hZlYajw.md

 ### Transcript

-> any plan on being able to use materials in u-shaped foundations uh not impossible but uh don't know at this point please upload that on the keyboard side if you really missed that
+> any plan on being able to use materials in u-shaped foundations, not impossible but, don't know at this point please upload that on the keyboard side if you really missed that